pbinkley/microcopying_1940/index.markdown

 <p>I would like to say a word or two about the purpose
 of the Council in calling this conference.
 In the first place, why should the Council of Learned Societies call it instead of some other body?
-Probably there isn't any good answer to <span style="page" id="page11">[p.11]</span> that except that the Council was very much interested in it, but the Council does have a very comprehensive range of interests, from bibliography through the subject matter fields of social sciences and humanities, and it seemed to be in a
+Probably there isn't any good answer to <span class="page" id="page11">[p.11]</span> that except that the Council was very much interested in it, but the Council does have a very comprehensive range of interests, from bibliography through the subject matter fields of social sciences and humanities, and it seemed to be in a